dotdash32/IITC/Tool_Setup/Selected_Gcode_Reference.md

-# Selected Gcode Reference
+# Selected GCode Reference

-A few Gcodes that are relevant for setting up different hotends and extruders.
+A few GCodes that are relevant for setting up different hot ends and extruders.
 You should always check your Firmware reference ([Marlin](https://marlinfw.org/meta/gcode/), [RRF](https://duet3d.dozuki.com/Wiki/Gcode), [Klipper](https://www.klipper3d.org/G-Codes.html)), but this guide is mainly written for Marlin users.
 Tools can be referenced by running subprograms (detailed in the parent [readme](/Tool_Setup/readme.md)), overwriting the base configuration.
 Since RRF and Klipper support modular config files, it might make more sense to just edit the config file and restart the printer.

 These are just a few settings, and this is not a comprehensive guide.
 It can serve as a checklist of things to ensure you have all the necessary parameters changed for a new tool, but you should always consult the documentation to understand the command.
 This is just a starting point!